jjprevite/learning/general.md

 ## Daily Logs
 Below, you'll see exactly what I've learned each day.

+### March 29th, 2018
+- worked on ish today.
+Made some good progress.

 ### March 28th, 2018
 - wrote a ton of jQuery at work.